ricardo-ljr/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+  To use components lifecycle methods.

 - [ ] Name three lifecycle methods and their purposes.

+  Mounting - This is the phase when the component is being built out from the ground up.
+This is where componentDidMount() gets called
+  Updating - where you update the component data.
+This is where setState can be used to change the component’s state data.
+  Un-mounting - this is where the component is removed from the screen. componentWillUnmount is called and can be used for any clean up you may need to do.

 - [ ] What is the purpose of a custom hook?

+  To write cleaner and more concise code and re-use stateful logic

 - [ ] Why is it important to test our apps?

+  Testing minimizes the risks of bugs finding their way to the production code.
+Testing should be a part of every developer’s workflow.

 ## Project Set Up